 4th of July Safety Tips to Keep Your Family Safe

 Many people look forward all year to watching fireworks on fourth of July.
 In addition to baseball and apple pie, few things are as distinctively American as fireworks on the Fourth of July.
 As you plan your festivities, we encourage you to review our recommended 4th of July safety tips, as fireworks are also extremely dangerous.
-According to a recent report released by the U.S. Consumer Product Safety Commission (CPSC) report states there has been a notable increase in fireworks-related injuries.
+According to a recent report released by the U.S. Consumer Product Safety Commission (CPSC), there has been a notable increase in fireworks-related injuries.
 The study indicates a 25% rise in such injuries between 2006 and 2021.
 Shockingly, CPSC estimates reveal that at least nine individuals lost their lives, and approximately 11,500 people were injured due to fireworks incidents last year.

 While most people are aware that fireworks can cause injuries, fireworks often prove dangerous in ways that people fail to consider.
 Surprisingly, many firework victims were not present at the spot where the fireworks were lit.
 To avoid becoming one of the countless people harmed by fireworks this Fourth of July, this article reviews some helpful steps that you should remember to follow.